dinesh13p/Portfolio/README.md

-## This Website is made by Dinesh Poudel.
+## This Website is entirely desined and developed by Dinesh Poudel.